Conventional Raft Slab

 Advantages

-- Better thermal mass, and incorporates thermal mass of ground so better suited to passive solar design.
+- Higher thermal mass, as it incorporates the thermal mass of ground so better suited to passive solar design.

 - Less susceptible to bad workmanship by concretors